Taiyelolu1/MoMA-OnView-Analysis/README.md

 ## Recommendation
 1. **Promote Gender and Cultural Diversity**
 The data suggests a significant gender and regional imbalance in the collection.
-MoMA may benefit from initiatives to acquire and feature more works from underrepresented groups—particularly female, non-binary, and artists from less represented countries.
+MoMA may benefit from initiatives to acquire and feature more works from underrepresented groups—particularly female, non-binary, and artists from less represented countries like countries in Africa.

 2. **Digitize and Showcase Historical Artworks**
 Given the presence of artworks from various decades, digitizing older pieces and providing context around their historical significance could enhance educational value and engagement.